colaisr/max_signal/docs/MASTER_PLAN.md

       - Editable fields per step:
         - Model selection (with failure indicators)
         - Temperature and max tokens
+        - Number of candles (for steps that use candles, not merge step)
         - System prompt (textarea)
         - User prompt template (textarea with variable hints)
       - Reset button (reverts to saved config)